jrdorn/giphEasy/docs/README.md

 ## Status

 This project is currently under development.
+Future updates include the option to save gifs to file, email gifs, and send gifts via SMS.

 ## Features